+Health and safety isn't just about protecting people from injury.
 Stress and anxiety caused by work-related issues are becoming increasingly common, and usually comes as a result of a person unable to cope with the demands being placed upon them.

 According to statistics released by the Health and Safety Executive (HSE), there were 488,000 cases of work-related stress, depression or anxiety between 2015 and 2016, which amounted to 11.7 million working days lost in total.

 We are all at risk of experiencing stress at work, regardless of our position in the business or industry we are a part of.

 Follow these top tips to combat work-related stress: